Do You Need an SSL Certificate on Your Website? What Every Business Owner Should Know

 Both matter.
 A site with SSL but no privacy policy still has a gap in the trust picture.
 A site with comprehensive legal pages but no SSL certificate has a visible security warning working against all that effort.

 If your legal pages aren’t published yet, or they’re sitting as drafts in your notes somewhere, that’s the next item on the list after SSL.
-This legal compliance post covers what’s needed and how to approach it without getting overwhelmed.
+My post on what legal pages your website needs covers what’s needed and how to approach it.

-And if you have your legal page templates ready but need them properly published, formatted, and connected on your site—that’s exactly what my Legal Page Setup Boost covers.
+And if you have your legal page templates ready but need them properly published, formatted, and connected on your site, that’s exactly what my Legal Page Setup Boost covers.
+You provide the completed templates and I handle the rest: publishing the pages, formatting them to match your site, adding footer links, and installing the cookie consent banner.
+Any platform.
+Three to five business days.

 Frequently Asked Questions

-How do I know if my website has SSL enabled?
+How do I know if my SSL certificate is working correctly?

-Do I need an SSL certificate if I don’t sell products online?
+Do I need an SSL certificate if I don’t have an online store?